IS THE PHILIPPINES REALLY THAT BEAUTIFUL?

-In a way, I think being in the Philippines has reconnected me with my own culture.
+In a way, I think being welcomed as a part of the "Filipino family" has reconnected me with my own culture.

 What's fascinating to me are all the contradictions, given that it is one of the most religious countries in the world.
-Gambling, drinking, and men with mistresses are very common.
-I remember reading in a book on Filipino culture that a man with a mistress is not only accepted, it's almost even encouraged.
+Gambling, drinking, and men with mistresses seem to be common, and this certainly goes against traditional god-fearing Filipino beliefs.
+I remember reading a book about Philippine culture...it stated that a man with a mistress is not only accepted, it's almost even encouraged.
 It's a sign of machismo.

 As much as some of my Filipino friends may want to deny this, in my experience it does seem to be true.
 I do agree that times seem to be changing, though.

-I suppose it's because of the church's influence, but for such a tolerant country with so many widely celebrated gay stars/contributors to society, it's so odd to me.
-For a bit of background, I come from the very liberal (gay friendly) San Francisco bay area in the U.S.
+I suppose it's because of the church's influence, but for such a tolerant country with so many widely celebrated gay stars/contributors to society, it's a bit odd to me.
+For a bit of background, I grew up in the very liberal (gay friendly) San Francisco bay area in the U.S.

-Filipinos always tell me to be careful when going anywhere, and many of them seem to be a bit afraid of all kinds of things (weather, criminals, evil spirits/superstitions).
-I wonder where all this fear comes from...did the Spanish bring it when they colonized the Philippines hundreds of years ago, or was it already here?
+Filipinos always tell me to be careful when going anywhere, and many of them seem to be a bit afraid of all kinds of things aside from these creatures (weather, criminals, other

 However, I think geography may play a part as well.
 The country is comprised of over 7,000 islands, so different groups were usually quite cut off from each other.
-It is human nature to have a fear of the unknown, and traditionally Filipinos would stick to their tight-knit families and didn't have a need to travel.
+It is human nature to have a fear of the unknown, and traditionally, a Filipino family sticks together and has little need to travel.

 I met countless people in the provinces who had the means but had never made the 30 minute journey to the next village - and they were 50 year-old men and women!
-The evolution of distinctly different language (with over 120 dialects) here is another testament to the "isolated island" theory.
+I'll touch on this later, but there's not just one Filipino language...the evolution of several languages (and over 120 dialects) here is another testament to the "isolated island" theory.
 Of course, one more explanation is the constant threat of typhoons, earthquakes, and weather-related catastrophes in general.